-A variety of mediums are used to transform old newspapers and waste paper into decorative functional items and also into wearable pieces of art.
-Each piece is completely unique and inspired by Buddhist philosophy and the world around us.
+A variety of mediums are used to transform old newspapers and waste paper into decorative functional items, sculptures, paper art jewellery, and small gifts.
+Each piece is unique and inspired by Buddhist philosophy and the world around us.

-Paper is torn up, soaked, sieved and mixed with a variety of medium to transform it into paper mache, paper pulp or paper clay depending on what is to be made.
-Armatures can be existing forms found in the kitchen, or made individually with all manner of materials.
-Often they are made with just crumpled up newspaper and masking tape.
+Paper is torn up, soaked, sieved, mashed and mixed with a variety of ingredients to transform it into paper mache, paper pulp, or paper clay depending on what is to be created.
+The armatures used can be existing forms found in the kitchen, or made individually with all manner of materials.
+Sometimes just crumpled up newspaper and masking tape will suffice.

-The whole process is labour intensive and when the form is eventually finished, the final painting and varnishing processes complete the piece.
+The whole process is labour intensive and when the form is eventually covered, with layers of the prepared paper and has dried out completely the final sanding, painting and varnishing processes complete the piece.

-Each bead and pendant of the wearable art pieces are individually formed and painted.
-Silver plated gold plated findings are used unless otherwise specified.
+The papers beads and pendants of the art jewellery pieces are individually formed and painted.
+Silver or gold plated findings are used unless otherwise specified

 Garden Flat, 4 Golden Manor, W7 3EE

 Friday 7th Sept — 4pm to 8pm

 Saturday 8th Sept — 11am to 6pm